Directrix777/pokemoves-cli/README.md

 ## Usage

+Simply enter the command:

+    $ pokemoves

-Simply enter the command "pokemoves" into the terminal to start up the CLI.
-From there, instructions are provided by the cli itself.
+Into the terminal to start up the CLI.
+From there, instructions are provided by the CLI itself.

 ## Development